shiv-47/Asteroid-Impact-Simulator/README.md

 ![Mission Trajectory](saturn_to_moon_3d.png)
 # Asteroid-Impact-Simulator
-A 3D Python simulation of a 356mph asteroid trajectory from Saturn to the Moon over 28 days.
-This project was developed with the assistance of AI to help structure the Python classes and generate the 3D coordinate.
-As the Project Lead, I:
-Defined the mission parameters (356mph over 28 days).
-Verified the mathematical accuracy of the trajectory.
-Managed the environment configuration and terminal execution using uv.
-Iterated on the 3D visualization to simulate a Saturn-to-Moon flight path.
+I am a 13-year-old developer focused on space-science simulations.
+In my latest project, I led the development of a 3D asteroid trajectory model.
+I handled everything from mission design (356mph/28-day path) to technical environment configuration and code iteration.